-How To Add A Product To Amazon?
+How To Add A Product To Amazon – The Perfect Guide

 Step 1 – Login + Add

-The first step is to login to your Amazon seller central account.
+The first step is to log in to your Amazon seller central account.
 You will likely have the option in the top left of the page where it says Catalogue –> Add Products.

-Here you have 2 options.
+Here you have two options:

 Step 2 – Create A New Listing

-Choosing a category is pretty self explanatory.
+Choosing a category is pretty self-explanatory.

-Next we get our sub category options.
+Next, we get to our subcategory options.

-Then you should always enter into the category that generates the MOST sales or revenue.
+If you have “unlimited” capital, or you are looking to earn the most revenue long term, then you should always enter into the category that generates the MOST sales or revenue.

-To find this you need to use a tool called Junglescout.
+We use a tool called Junglescout.

-Enter the most generic keyword and search in the specific categories you are considering.
+- Enter the most generic keyword and search in the specific categories you are considering.

 All we would do is select the product categories that are most relevant.

-All we would do is search the word “lighting” in both pond lights and in solar lights and hit Junglescout for the results in both.
+All we would do is search the word “lighting” in both Pond Lights and in Solar Lights and hit Junglescout for the results in both.

 Actual results for Amazon.co.uk are below:

-This is the best way to make a decision about which category to go into.
+It may seem simple, but this really is the best way to make a decision about which category to go into.

 Step 3 – Listing Vital Info & Offer

-This is a relatively straight forward page in which we are looking to write a really engaging title including your keywords and benefits.
+This is a relatively straight forward page in which we are looking to write a really engaging title, including your keywords and benefits.

 Price – Of course down to the product you are selling.